Man who barricaded himself in house taken into custody

-A press release issued Wednesday from St. Francois County Sheriff Dan Bullock stated St. Francois County Deputies were sent to a residence in the 2500 block of Highway OO south of Farmington to serve a 96-hour commitment to an individual allegedly in need of mental health services.
+A press release issued June 14 by St. Francois County Sheriff Dan Bullock stated St. Francois County deputies were sent to a residence in the 2500 block of Highway OO south of Farmington to serve a 96-hour commitment to an individual allegedly in need of mental health services.

 The individual, a male who was not named in the press release, fired several shots from his residence, refusing to communicate with officers.
 The Missouri State Highway Patrol negotiators responded along with MSHP’s SWAT unit in an attempt to bring the standoff to an end.
 No injuries were reported while the armed person was barricaded in the residence.